For years, business owners have struggled with one major question regarding their website:

 Add Video Content

 If you’ve been following our blog regularly, you know we love video.
-It’s such an incredible tool for raising brand awareness, inspiring a more personal brand-customer connection, educating users about your product or service, and ultimately boosting conversions.
+It’s such an incredible tool for raising brand awareness, inspiring a more personal brand-customer connection, educating users about your product or service, and ultimately boosting conversion rate.

 Another great benefit of video is that search engines love it.
 They love it because they know people love it.
 Plus, video increases the duration of visits to your site.
 Generally speaking, you’re doing fairly well if people spend 30 seconds to 2 minutes on your site.
 If you can get above 2 minutes, you’re really rocking it, and the search engines notice.